didash20/Communication-Protocols-Interfaces/README.md

 # Communication Protocols & Interfaces
 This repository includes different projects that show my coding skills for microcontroller programming.
 The projects go from using the microcontroller's ports to output a binary counter to creating a complex Point Of sale by communicating two microcontrollers as Master-Slave.
-All the projects are coded using C language and Microchip CCS PIC Compiler.
+All the projects are coded using C language and Microchip CCS PIC Compiler using the PIC18F4550 microcontroller.

 Most of the projects use a PCB designed by myself which include many different embedded systems to start interacting with the microcontroller.
 Some of the included components are:
 * 1 - 4x20 LCD Display